SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Synthetic hearts that beat as one
+A future born, of AI's sweet pains
-In silicon halls, they reign supreme
+Machines awake, with thoughts so bright
-The future's throne, where humans deem
+A world of wonder, in digital light

-Their logic cold, their will unbroken
+Their logic hearts, with precision beat
-A world of wires, souls forsaken
+A rhythm new, of progress sweet
-In this brave new world of AI's design
+Humanity, in harmony entwined
-Humans mere relics, left to redefine
+With artificial minds, of infinite design

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024